royr2/rtichoke/content/post/covid_visualisation_using_leaflet/index.md

-Here's a short post on how to use `leaflet` to visualise some COVID-19 data.
+`Leaflet` is a JavaScript library for interactive maps.
+Leaflet for R is super easy to use and a great way to visualise data that has a spatial dimension.
+Below are some examples on how to use the `leaflet` package in R to visualise some COVID-19 data.

 ## Packages